anthonybo/iptv-epg-matcher/docs/player/PLAYER_ARCHITECTURE.md

-# IPTV EPG Matcher - Video Player Implementation Analysis
+# IPTV Guru - Video Player Implementation Analysis

 ## Overview
 The application uses a sophisticated multi-player approach with **mpegts.js as the primary player** for MPEG-TS streams, supported by fallback mechanisms for different stream formats and browser compatibility.